ryanloutos/WashU-Bears-Baseball-Website/README.md

 - Add a lot of scouting features (sprays, notes, etc.)
 - Add "position" column to batter?
 - Create opponent pitcher roster table
+- Add support for pitch location in new outing csv
+- Add pitch location randomization for basic pitch locations in upload outing and edit pitches
+- Add hit location randomization for field spray charts from fielder location (1-9 on gb, ld, fb)

 - Global Improvement Goals: